-- (a) disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where: - (i) you have the consent of a person authorised to give it; - (ii) you are required by law to do so; - (iii) the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person; or - (iv) the disclosure is: - (aa) reasonable and in the public interest; and
+- a) do anything that is likely to cause your authority to breach Data Protection law: - b) disclose information given to you in confidence by anyone, or information acquired by you which you believe, or ought reasonably to be aware, is of a confidential nature, except where: - i. you have the consent of a person authorised to give it; - ii. you are required by law to do so; - iii. the disclosure is made to a third party for the purpose of obtaining professional advice provided that the third party agrees not to disclose the information to any other person; or - iv. the disclosure is: - (aa) reasonable and in the public interest; and - (bb) made in good faith and in compliance with the reasonable requirements of the authority; or

+- c) prevent another person from gaining access to information to which that person is entitled by law. - 5.
+You must not conduct yourself in a manner which could reasonably be regarded as bringing your office or authority into disrepute.

+6. You:

-- (bb) made in good faith and in compliance with the reasonable requirements of the authority; or - (b) prevent another person from gaining access to information to which that person is entitled by law. - 5.
-You must not conduct yourself in a manner which could reasonably be regarded as bringing your office or authority into disrepute. - 6.
-You: - (a) must not use or attempt to use your position as a member improperly to confer on or secure for yourself or any other person, an advantage or disadvantage; and - (b) must, when using or authorising the use by others of the resources of, or under the control of, the authority: - (i) act in accordance with the authority's reasonable requirements; - (ii) ensure that such resources are not used improperly for political purposes (including party political purposes); and - (c) must have regard to any applicable Local Authority Code of Publicity.
+- a) must not use or attempt to use your position as a Member improperly to confer on or secure for yourself or any other person, an advantage or disadvantage; and - b) must, when using or authorising the use by others of the resources of, or under the control of, the authority: - i. act in accordance with the authority's reasonable requirements including in relation to the use of authority stationery and official logos and branding; - ii. ensure that such resources are not used improperly for political purposes (including party political purposes); and - c) must have regard to any applicable Local Authority Code of Publicity.